-As I participated in the Pride festivities in Washington D.C. this past weekend, I was reminded of the increased commercialization of Pride and the LGBTQ community in general.
-As recently as 10 years ago, companies that outwardly showed support of the gay community risked outrage and protests from select religious organizations and fringe groups like One Million Moms.
+As I participate in the Pride festivities in Washington D.C. every June, I’m reminded of the increased commercialization of Pride and the LGBTQ community in general.
+As recently as 15 years ago, companies that outwardly showed support of the gay community risked outrage and protests from select religious organizations and fringe groups like One Million Moms.
 Now the tables have turned, and it is a company’s perceived lack of support for the LGBTQ community that is more likely to prompt boycotts.
 However, this new circumstance has resulted in an emphasis on “gay” symbols like the rainbow, flags, etc., rather than what being gay truly means.
 Being gay doesn’t skew demographics, only psychographics.
 So while companies have done a better job at marketing to the gay population, their doing so has further put a wedge in what makes us different.

 The LGBTQ community is increasingly becoming a key target market for companies and advertisers.
-With a purchasing power of nearly one trillion dollars in the U.S. alone (Bloomberg), LGBTQ buyers and consumers have become integral to the success of many companies and brands.
+With a purchasing power of 1.4 trillion dollars in the U.S. alone, LGBTQ buyers and consumers have become integral to the success of many companies and brands.
 However, when creating content geared towards this community, it is no longer enough to simply show solidarity or incorporate something “gay” into the content.
 Now more than ever, companies need to show that their brand is an ally of the community, not just looking for new ways to increase revenue.